“Charging Error 5” is nothing to be scared of, it’s just an issue with the charging equipment of the vacuum!

 Step 1: Charging ports

-Make sure all the charging-related connectors are clean and dust-free.
-Simply wipe them with a pink or magic eraser with some rubbing alcohol.
-(For help, look at the above picture)
+Ensure that all the connectors related to charging are clean and free from dust.
+Just wipe them down using a pink or magic eraser dipped in rubbing alcohol.
+(Refer to the picture above for guidance)

 Step 2: Entire body